 It is advisable to have your driving licence with you at all times when driving a hire vehicle.

-All our motorhomes are fully self-contained in that all appliances (such as hob, grill, oven, hot water, heating) will operate from the camping gas we supply, whilst the onboard 12V leisure battery supplies the power to operate lighting, water pumps and so on.
+All our motorhomes are fully self-contained in that all appliances (such as hob, grill, oven, hot water, heating) will operate from the propane gas we supply, whilst the onboard 12V leisure battery supplies the power to operate lighting, water pumps and so on.

 However, all our vehicles have at least one domestic style 3-pin 230V electric socket which may be used to power your own 230V appliances, such as a hairdryer, laptop, mobile phone charger, radio/CD player.
 These sockets can only be used if the vehicle is connected to a 230V mains electricity supply such as on a campsite (this is known as a ‘mains hook-up’), or connected to a generator providing 230V.